swesterfeld/spectmorph/docs/manual.md

 This should only be used if "From Loop" did not produce a good result.

+### Manual Volumen Normalization

+If the automatic volume normalization does not work well for your input material, you can do it manually to ensure that all samples have the same volume using the builtin volume editor.
+You can compare the volume of your samples to a reference (preselected option: Synth Saw) by left/right clicking to play samples in the volume editor.

+It is also possible to reset all volumes to either zero or the "from loop" option.
+This is useful if the "from loop" volume normalization mostly works for your input material but you want to change the volume of some individual samples which are too loud or not loud enough compared to the other samples.

 ## Tuning

 From the midi note, SpectMorph computes the frequency a recorded note has.
 So